elisoleymani/esg-market-research/README.txt

 │   └── exploration.ipynb     # scratch space only, not final code
 │
 ├── notes/
-│   └── data_observations.md  # what you noticed about raw data before coding
+│   └── data_observations.md  # what has been noticed about raw data before coding
 │
 ├── requirements.txt
 └── README.md